Idealism vs. Materialism: the Mental Universe Explained

 The Metaphysics of Materialism and the Hard Problem of Consciousness

 From a materialist standpoint, the rich inner world of subjective experience is nothing more than the epiphenomenal result of the brain’s physical processes.
-However, this perspective faces a significant challenge: it fails to provide a satisfactory explanation for how consciousness can emerge from inherently inert matter.
-The “hard problem of consciousness” remains a stumbling block for materialism and science in general, as it seems impossible to bridge the explanatory gap between the objective, physical world and the subjective, experiential realm.
+However, this perspective faces a significant challenge: it fails to provide a satisfactory explanation for how consciousness can emerge from inert matter.
+The “hard problem of consciousness”, the term used in philosophy to address this conundrum, remains a stumbling block for materialism and science in general, as it seems impossible to bridge the explanatory gap between the objective, physical world and the subjective, experiential realm.

 The Materialist Trap: How Denying Consciousness Shapes Our Lives

 The inherent contradiction of materialism lies in the fact that its proponents use their own consciousness to deny the existence of consciousness itself.
-As Schopenhauer, a proponent of idealism, aptly put it, “Materialism is the philosophy of the subject that has forgotten itself in its reasoning.”
+As Schopenhauer aptly put it, “Materialism is the philosophy of the subject that has forgotten itself in its reasoning.”
 A materialist is essentially consciousness that refuses to acknowledge its own nature, leading to a profound philosophical inconsistency.

 The widespread acceptance of materialism can be attributed to its early introduction as an unquestionable truth and its endorsement by many of the world’s most prominent scientists.
 However, it is crucial to recognize that scientists, like all human beings, are fallible and subject to error.
 A closer examination of the history of science reveals numerous instances where widely held beliefs were later proven to be inaccurate or incomplete.
 The annals of scientific progress are littered with discarded theories and revised paradigms, reminding us to approach any dogmatic claims with a critical eye.